Chubby Buddy: Tommy’s Dog (with dognitude and dognity) Quote: “Dog is I, and Dog I am.”

 If it didn’t come, Tommy reasoned, it’s because he didn’t master his degree completely.
 Bobby was the only one who mastered the ability to hear what animals had to say, and guess what, at least he had a job.
 Therefore (Tommy mustered as much of the reasoning skills he got from his general ed philosophy course as he could) he must learn to listen to animals, and then, logically, he will have a job.

 “Bobby!”
 Tommy said.
-“I need you teach me how to listen to animals.”
+“I know how to speak to animals, but you know how to listen.
+I need you teach me how to listen to animals.”

 “What good will that do?” asked Bobby, perplexed.